 Do you eat raw green beans?

 Pros of eating raw green beans

-– Just like most vegetables, cooking green beans tends to make them loose some of their nutrition
+– Just like most vegetables, cooking green beans tends to make them lose some of their nutrition

 – Green beans are very rich in fiber which makes them very useful for the digestion process.
-It looses some of its fiber nutrients when you cook them
+It loses some of its fiber nutrients when you cook them

 – Raw green beans have about 30 calories (in 1 Cup)

 – Green beans have a natural fluoride in them that helps fight tooth decay